jcachayG93/Jcg.Domain/examples/petCatalog/PetCatalog.Domain/README.md

 ## Encapsulation of the domain

-This is an example of one of several ways to encapsulate the domain layer.
-This is the way I work when using this library.
+The sample application is an example of one way to encapsulate the domain layer.

 See the following code for the aggregate in this project: